gnomon-inria/gnomon/doc/quickstart/index.md

 # Getting Started

 This section is here to help you make your first steps with the Gnomon platform.
-It provides guidelines on how to install it on your system, details of the general principles of the platform and basic step-by-step tutorials to get you started!
+It provides guidelines on how to install it on your system, details of the general principles of the platform and basic step-by-step tutorial to get you started!

 ## Installation